AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

 * `checksum` String, recommended:
   The `algo:checksum` described in the `FileResource` abstract class.
 * `filepath` String, optional:
-  If the file is present on the server, the filesystem path to the file.
+  If the file is present on the server, the file system path to the file.
 * `lastmod` String, recommended:
-  A string that can be parsed by `strtotime()` to create a UNIX timestamp indicating when the file was last modified.
+  A string that can be parsed by `strtotime()` to create a UNIX time stamp indicating when the file was last modified.
 For many projects, this is specified in a comment header of the file itself, and in those cases, that string should be used.